 This content is restricted to WBA Members Only.
 Please login to view.
 WBA Members, if you do not have the password for the Members Only section of the website or are unable to login, please contact us for the password.

-WBA President and CEO Michelle Vetterkind testified May 24 to state lawmakers in support of repealing Wisconsin’s personal property tax.
-She testified before the Senate Committee on Revenue, Financial Institutions and Rural Issues.
+WBA President and CEO Michelle Vetterkind testified twice to state lawmakers in support of repealing Wisconsin’s personal property tax.
+She testified on May 24 before the Senate Committee on Revenue, Financial Institutions and Rural Issues and on June 1 before the Assembly Ways and Means Committee.

 Vetterkind argued that the personal property tax is a burden to broadcasters, who maintain many pieces of equipment subject to the tax.